 FINA Diving World Cup

-The next FINA Diving World Cup will be organised in Rio de Janeiro (BRA) in 2016 (dates to be confirmed at a later stage).
+The next FINA Diving World Cup will be organised in Rio de Janeiro (BRA) on February 19-24, 2016

 Created in 1979, the World Cup is a biannual, six-day event which welcomes the best divers in action with nine titles on offer: women's and men's 3m springboard, 10m platform, 3m springboard synchro and 10m platform synchro.
-The 2014 edition also featured a Team Event.
+The 20th FINA Diving World Cup 2016 edition also featured a Team Event.

 Shanghai, Day 6: China's Yang Jian stuns favourite Qiu Bo in men's 10m